 HRSA/HAB encourages establishing data sharing agreements between RWHAP recipients and state and local health departments at a minimum to assist with reducing out-of-care clients and to ease burden on clients for the eligibility and recertification processes.
-When establishing data sharing agreements with other entities for these purposes, HRSA/HAB encourages RWHAP recipients to follow the principles and standards in the Data Security and Confidentiality Guidelines for HIV, Viral Hepatitis, Sexually Transmitted Disease, and Tuberculosis Programs: Standards to Facilitate Sharing and Use of Surveillance Data for Public Health Action.
+When establishing data sharing agreements with other entities for these purposes, HRSA/HAB encourages RWHAP recipients to follow the principles and standards in the Data Security and Confidentiality Guidelines for HIV, Viral Hepatitis, Sexually Transmitted Disease, and Public Health Action.